Cooking On The Ranch

 Ingredients to make Sausage Biscuit Breakfast Casserole.

 • Cooked Biscuits.
-Use leftover homemade biscuits, or cooked Pillsbury canned biscuits to make this an easy fix.
+Use leftover homemade biscuits, or cooked Pillsbury Grands canned biscuits to make this an easy fix.

 • Cheese: A combination of shredded cheddar and grated Parmesan.